 - 1. Read general rules. - 2.
 In Kansas 4-H, this project area is referred to as 4-H Wood Science. - 3.
 No exhibitor may enter more than 5 articles in this division.
 Each article exhibited must be accompanied by the plan from which the exhibit was constructed.
 The plan may be a photocopy, the actual pattern, or a scale drawing.
 It must be complete and accurate to the extent that a duplicated article could be built using the plan as a guide.
-Please note: a set of step by step instructions is not a plan. - 4.
-The use of materials other than wood should be kept to a minimum.

-- 5. Any project that has glass that is not secured, i.e., glass shelves, glass top of a coffee table, etc., should not be brought to the fair.
-Glass that is secured in the project, i.e., glass front of a gun case cabinet, etc., is permissible since it cannot be removed from the project. - 4.
+Please note: a set of step by step instructions is not a plan.
+The entry card, plans and other paperwork should be enclosed in a zip-top plastic bag with a hole punched through it and tied or secured to the project in some manner.
+Tape is not usually adequate to accomplish this. - 4.
+The use of materials other than wood should be kept to a minimum. - 5.
+Any project that has glass that is not secured, i.e., glass shelves, glass top of a coffee table, etc., should not be brought to the fair.
+Glass that is secured in the project, i.e., glass front of a gun case cabinet, etc., is permissible since it cannot be removed from the project. - 6.
 Entry card, plans and all other paperwork should be secured to the project in some manner.
 Tape is usually not adequate to accomplish this.
-It is recommended to use a zip top plastic bag with a hole punched through it and using string to tie this to the exhibit. - 5.
+It is recommended to use a zip top plastic bag with a hole punched through it and using string to tie this to the exhibit. - 7.
 Woodworking will be judged conference style. - In judging, consideration will be given to choice of wood, suitability & quality of finish, workmanship, design & usefulness.

 - 550. Woodwork articles for farm or shop use - 551.
 Furniture for household or lawn use - 552.
 Other woodwork articles not included in above class.
-Example birdhouses, bird feeders, knife rack, bread board, etc.
+Example - birdhouses, bird feeders, knife rack, bread board, etc.